 Data Security Requirements.
-Throughout the Term and at all times in connection with its actual or required performance of the Services, Contractor will maintain and enforce an information security program including safety and physical and technical security policies and procedures with respect to its Processing of the State’s Confidential Information that comply with the requirements of the State’s data security policies as set forth in Schedule E to this Contract.
+Throughout the Term and at all times in connection with its actual or required performance of the Services, Contractor will maintain an information security program including safety and physical and technical security policies and procedures with respect to its Processing of the State’s Confidential Information.